Venkatapati Raya

 Venkatapati Raya (c.
-1547 – October 1614), also known as Venkata II, was the third Emperor of Vijayanagara from the Aravidu Dynasty.
+1540 – October 1614) also known as Venkata II, was the third Emperor of Vijayanagara from the Aravidu Dynasty.
 He succeeded his older brother, the Emperor Sriranga Deva Raya as the ruler of Vijayanagara Empire with bases in Penukonda, Chandragiri and Vellore.
 His reign of nearly three decades saw a revival in the strength and prosperity of the empire.
 He successfully dealt with the Turko-Persian Deccan sultans of Bijapur and Golkonda, the internal disorders, promoting economic revival in the realm.
 He subdued the rebelling Nayakas of Tamil Nadu and parts of present-day Andhra Pradesh.

 Early years

 He was the fourth and the youngest son of the Emperor Tirumala Deva Raya and his Queen-consort Vengalamba and the younger brother of the Emperor Sriranga Deva Raya.
-He served as the governor of Chandragiri and the Viceroy of Tamil Country before ascending the throne of the Vijayanagara Empire in 1585.
+He served as the governor of Chandragiri and the Viceroy of Tamil Country before ascending the throne of the Vijayanagara Empire in January 1586.

 Military campaigns

-Siege of Penugonda (1605–1606)
+Siege of Penukonda (1605–1606)

 Venkata II repulsed a major Golkonda offensive at Penugonda.
 During the siege, the Vijayanagara defense under Jagadeva Row, aided by the Tanjavur Nayak prince Raghunatha, routed key Qutb Shahi contingents; Saujāta Khan was killed, Citta Khan was captured, and other commanders were defeated, forcing Sultan Muhammad Quli Qutb Shah to abandon the siege and retreat.